 However, each town has different rules when it comes to the distance between where animals are being kept and cared for and your home.
 So it is best to consult local building codes and ordinances.
 Moreover, pay attention to prevailing winds to avoid getting the odors from the barn.

 Another advantage of locating the barn close to your home is the ease of bringing electricity and running water from the house to the shed or barn.

 Having lights for surveillance and security, as well as water for feeding and cleaning the area for hygiene and sanitation purposes, are vital amenities in your barn.

+Often overlooked is drainage which you will need to consider when choosing a site for your livestock barn.
 It is important because you will have to work on the existing drainage to avoid flooding and for the proper runoff of excess and waste water.